Foxfire (1996 film): Plot

 The girls' reunion is tempered by Legs learning of Goldie's addiction; Maddie has taken her to the abandoned house to detox.
-In an effort to help her, Legs leads Maddie, Rita, and Violet to Goldie's house to demand $10,000 from her parents to send Goldie to rehab.
+To help her, Legs leads Maddie, Rita, and Violet to Goldie's house to demand $10,000 from her parents to send Goldie to rehab.
 The situation escalates when Goldie's father refuses and Legs, holding him at gunpoint, forces the others to take him to the abandoned house.
 He is tied to a chair while the girls try to think of what to do next, and the tension rises as Legs begins taking her own paternal frustrations out on him.
-In the midst of the chaos, Rita accidentally shoots Goldie's father in the shoulder.
+Amid the chaos, Rita accidentally shoots Goldie's father in the shoulder.

 Panic ensues and the girls resolve to get Goldie's father to the hospital.
 When Goldie, Rita, and Violet leave with Goldie's father, Maddie realizes Legs is missing.
 She finds Legs walking along the bridge, looking for a ride to another town.
 Both girls make proposals, Maddie for Legs to stay with her and the others and Legs for Maddie to join her on the road.
 Sad but resolute, the two eventually go their separate ways.
 Legs gets a truck to stop and boards as Maddie watches it disappear.

 In a voice-over, it is revealed that Maddie reunited with her boyfriend, finished high school, and went on to attend art school in New York City.
 She travels the world, always stopping at airports and bus stops along the way.
 Although none of the group ever see Legs again, they still get together once in a while and strengthen their bond over the past.